goblindegook/goblindegook.com/content/post/2025/two-days-in-two-hours/index.md

 Every now and then I see people argue that Test-Driven Development slows you down.

-Test-Driven Development (often abbreviated to TDD) is a software practice where you write a failing test _before_ writing the code to make it pass.
+Test-Driven Development (abbreviated to TDD) is a software practice where you write an automated test, which should be failing, _before_ writing the code to make it pass.
 It flips the usual flow[^1]: test first, then code, then refactor.

 It may sound counterintuitive, but here's another way to think about it: first, you set a small, clear goal for yourself.
-When you reach it, you pause to reflect and tidy things up before moving on to the next goal.
+When you reach it, you pause to reflect and tidy things up before moving on to the next small goal.[^2]

+One of the nicest things about the process is that the tests you write will change roles once satisfied, and go from being _guides_ to being _guardians_.
+Automation allows them to run periodically, even continuously, to let you know if you ever make a mistake that undoes any previous work.
+As long as your destination and your goals are sound, you're never in a position where you take a wrong turn that forces you to retrace your steps.

-A frequent claim is that this process, and especially writing tests, will double the time and effort needed to ship a feature.
+But a frequent claim is that this process, and especially writing tests, will double the time and effort needed to ship a feature.

 Okay.
 Story time.

 A few years ago, a developer at a company I was consulting for came to me for help.
-They’d been going in circles trying to implement a fairly complex frontend component.
+They'd been going in circles trying to implement a complex frontend component.

 "Can you understand what's wrong?"

 I looked at the code.
-It was completely opaque.
+It was opaque.
 I could see the mounting frustration --- 300 or 400 lines of tangled logic and commented-out experiments trying to make the component work in increasingly complicated ways.
 The length and complexity made it impossible to reason about quickly.

 "Okay, where are the tests?"
 I asked.